 }

-object is used to display a loading indicator while the action is in progress and to display an error message if the action fails.
+In this example, the handleSubmit function prevents the default form submission behavior and creates a FormData object from the form data.
+It then dispatches the createComment action with the form data.
+The state object is used to display a loading indicator while the action is in progress and to display an error message if the action fails.

 Best Practices for useActionState

-To maximize the benefits of useActionState
+To maximize the benefits of useActionState, consider the following best practices:

 - Keep Actions Concise: Server Actions should focus on performing a single, well-defined task.
 Avoid including complex logic or multiple operations within a single action.